MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 ## View test results in release

-In the pipeline view you can see all the stages and associated tests.
+In the pipeline view, you can see all the stages and associated tests.
 The view provides a summary of the test results as a measure of **pass percentage** along with indicators for **failures** and **aborts** if these exist.
 These indicators are same as in the build timeline view, giving a consistent experience across build and release.